shahsawoodshinwari/php-clean-architecture/README.md

 ## Getting started

-To check the architecture levels in your project, you can use the following command:
+To check the architecture levels in your project, use the following command:

 ```bash
 vendor/bin/php-clean-architecture check